holybiber/flutter_intro/README.md

 Thankfully flutter apps can be built in debug mode which allows fairly easy debugging in all kind of different ways - let's add a breakpoint and see whether our variable actually changes.

 Result: The variable changes as expected but apparently the widget doesn't get redrawn...

+Fix: We need to call `setState()` in order for the main view to get redrawn!